Planed Douglas fir post

 | Available lengths | 200cm and 240cm |

-| Use class | Class 3 — natural resistance, outdoor use away from direct soil contact |
+| Use class | Class 3 – natural durability, exterior above direct ground contact |

-| Treatment | Untreated — to be protected depending on exposure |
+| Treatment | Untreated – to be protected according to exposure |

-| Drying | Air dried — natural method |
+| Drying | Air drying – natural method |

 | Cut | Sold individually |